thexzmeh/cos/README.md

 Line or point buy

 Anything goes, some suggested content from Van Richten's Guide to Ravenloft:

-  Lineages - Hexblood, Reborn, Dhampir
+ * Lineages - Hexblood, Reborn, Dhampir

-  Backgrounds - Haunted One, Investigator
+ * Backgrounds - Haunted One, Investigator

+Use background flaws - roll, choose or come up with your own

 ### Proprosed rules